eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 Several Hono components can be configured to support Kafka as the messaging infrastructure.
 The Kafka client used for this purpose can be configured by means of operating system environment variables and/or Java system properties.

+A Hono component can use multiple Kafka clients for different tasks.
+Each client has a type (producer, consumer, or admin client) and a name which is part of the prefix of the configuration properties used to configure the client.
+The name is part of the prefix of the configuration properties used to configure a client.
+For the clients and their names, please refer to the admin guide of the respective component.

+The configuration properties are directly passed to the Kafka clients (without the prefixes) without Hono parsing or validating them.

 {{% notice info %}}
 The support of Kafka as a messaging system is currently a preview and not yet ready for production.
 The implementation as well as its APIs may change with the next version.